WHAT'S THE SOLUTION?

 And no one changes from fundamentally insecure to secure under conditions of fear, disapproval, or threat of abandonment.
 Only through acceptance, respect, support, and safety will anyone gain the security to climb the emotional mountain to becoming more secure - on your own with a therapist, and/or in a secure relationship.

+Everyone comes to dating with problems and baggage.
+It's not these in themselves that create danger or a reason not to be with.
+It's simply a refusal to recognise and deal with these problems ourselves, expecting the right partner could solve them for us.
 Being an avoidant does not mean you are not capable of transforming into a secure partner.
-It just means you will need to step out of the comfort zone and keep trying until it becomes comfortable.
+It just means you will need to step out of the comfort zone, take a risk where your instinct might be to push away, and keep trying until it becomes comfortable.
 This will include learning how to express yourself and your feelings towards your partner, taking the step to be open and vulnerable with them as you both create the safe space for it.
-It also means accepting once and for all that your partner does have your best interests at heart and does not want to smother you, because you are not fighting alone for self-preservation - you are part of a team.
+It also means accepting once and for all that your partner does have your best interests at heart, is not out to get you and does not want to smother you, because you are not fighting alone for self-preservation - you are part of a team.
 Being in a relationship is about creating a strong, reliable bond on the basis of supporting each other's needs, for you both to stand taller and stretch yourselves independently while also allowing for either of you to fall with the confidence the other is really there to catch them.

 So changing our relationships requires a change in our beliefs, and a change in the way we see ourselves in relationships: